solidi/writing/12-the-zen-of-motorcycling-and-programming.md

 **Me:** "But before we jump on, we must wear gear. *ATGATT* (All the gear, all the time).
 In our writing, we wear gear to help protect us.
 Let's call them tests that check our writing.
 Tests won't protect us from everything, but it places us in a mindset that we could get hurt and are taking precautions to avoid future injury."

 **Me:** "From there, we are worried about the visibility of that writing.
 We want high-vis on our code.
-We have others review and check it before it is added to our system."
+We have others review and check it.
+Then code is bolted on safely."

 **Her:** "Ah, kind of like *look twice, save a life?*"